Safeguarding and Health Information

 Apply for Safeguarding Courses – Suffolk Learning

-As stated in the EYFS Statutory Framework (2021), providers must have regard to the following legislative guidance (3.7 page 22):
+As stated in the EYFS Statutory Framework, providers must have regard to the following legislative guidance:

 A high percentage of Requires Improvement and inadequate settings in Suffolk are due to safeguarding concerns raised at the Ofsted inspection.
 Providers must have an implemented policy and procedures to safeguard children.
 These should be in line with the guidance and procedures of the relevant LSCB.
 (3.4) N.B.
 The LSCB in Suffolk is now known as the Suffolk Safeguarding Partnership